Oldest football clubs: Argentina

 Buenos Aires Cricket & Rugby Club claims to be the oldest club still in existence in Argentina.
 According to the club's website, the club was founded before 8 December 1864 as a cricket institution.
 The date of foundation has been recognised by the Buenos Aires Rugby Union.
 It is however believed that the club was founded in 1831, with existing documentary evidence about a cricket match played by Buenos Aires that same year.
 Nevertheless, the practise of any "football" code did not start until 1951 when the BACC merged with the Buenos Aires F.C. and rugby union was added.

 Club Atlético del Rosario was officially established in 1867 as a cricket institution.
 The club soon added association football, being the first club from Rosario playing in the Primera División, the top division of Argentina.
 In rugby union, Rosario AC played the first inter-clubs match in the country on 28 June 1886, when the team faced Buenos Aires Football Club.

 Having been established in 1875, Club Mercedes is considered the oldest association football club still in existence in Argentina.
 This places Mercedes above Gimnasia y Esgrima La Plata and Quilmes, both founded in 1887.

 Bolivia

-Oruro Royal was founded on 26 May 1896 by the English workers hired by the Bolivian Government to build the national railways, becoming the first Bolivian football squad.
+Oruro Royal, founded on 26 May 1896 by the English workers hired by the Bolivian Government to build the national railways, is considered the first Bolivian football club.

 Brazil

 São Paulo Athletic Club, founded on 13 May 1888 by English immigrants as a cricket club, could be considered the oldest Brazilian club to have played any code of "football", starting to play association football in 1898.
 After football retired from competitions in 1912, rugby union became the main sport of SPAC.

 The oldest club to have been in continuous activity in association football is S.C.
 Rio Grande, founded in July 1900.

-Clube Náutico Capibaribe, founded in April 1901, is the oldest in northeast region, and Fluminense Football Club, founded on 21 July 1902, is the oldest football club of Brazil with the word "football" in its name.
-It is also the first of the Brazilian big clubs.
+Clube Náutico Capibaribe, founded in April 1901, is the oldest in northeast region.

 São Paulo Railway Company and São Paulo Gaz Company, both established in 1895 (and then defunct) played the first football match in Brazil that same year.